GioCura/FrontEndMentor-FAQ-Accordion/README-solution.md

     - Via an addEventListener whose function on click is to change the max-height.

+    - The max-height was calculated via JavaScript, by making the element's height equal to it's scroll height on trigger.

+  - How did I collapse the rest of the answers?

+    - I implemented a forEach statement inside my click addEventListener.
+The statement is a condition that removes the active class from all items, then sets the active class on the single element that was clicked.

   - How did I animate the reveal?

     - For the answer itself, two ways: